jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_automatically/make_tdd_environment_no_wsl_automatically.rst

 #. :ref:`I make a virtual environment<how to make a virtual environment on Windows without WSL>`
 #. :ref:`I activate the virtual environment<how to activate a virtual environment on Windows without WSL>`
 #. :ref:`I upgrade the Python package manager<how to upgrade the Python package manager in a virtual environment on Windows without WSL>`
-#. :ref:`I make a requirements file for the needed Python packages<how to write text to a file on Windows without WSL>`
+#. :ref:`I make a requirements file for the needed Python packages<how to write text to a file on Windows without Windows Subsystem for Linux>`
 #. :ref:`I install the packages listed in the requirements file<how to install Python packages in a virtual environment on Windows without WSL>`
-#. :ref:`I run the tests automatically<how to run the tests automatically in a virtual environment on Windows without WSL>`
+#. :ref:`I run the tests automatically<how to run the tests automatically on Windows without Windows Subsystem for Linux>`
 #. :ref:`I open the test file in the editor from the terminal<how to open the test file in the editor from the terminal on Windows without WSL>`
 #.
 I make the test pass
 #. then I start working on the project